Counseling Degrees & Licenses in Wyoming

 Accredited Counseling Degree Programs in Wyoming

-The one available Wyoming program only trains students in mental health counseling and school counseling.
+The one available Wyoming program only trains offers students two concentrations, in mental health counseling and school counseling.
 Students seeking education to become marriage and family therapists, rehabilitation counselors, substance abuse counselors, and genetic counselors currently must pursue their training in other states before seeking employment in Wyoming.

 University of Wyoming

 The University of Wyoming offers a 61-credit master of science degree in counseling.
 Students may choose to concentrate their studies in mental health counseling or school counseling.
-Both concentrations feature practicum and internship requirements for which students will obtain academic credit.
+Both concentrations feature pre-practicum, practicum, and internship requirements which account for a collective 12 academic credits needed to obtain the degree.

-Students may work at the WellSpring Counseling Clinic to fulfill their practicum requirement.
+Students may work at the WellSpring Counseling Clinic, an on-campus training clinic, to fulfill their practicum requirement.
 This clinic offers individual, group, and couples counseling and play therapy.
 Program graduates seeking to further specialize in play therapy may complete a certificate in play therapy at the Rocky Mountain Center of Play Therapy Studies.
 This center is one of only a few Association for Play Therapy-approved U.S. centers for play therapy education.

 Working professionals seeking to maintain their employment while completing this program may also choose the intensive weekend program option offered by UW Casper.
 This program follows a cohort model and can be completed in a three-year period.